Gravitational-wave constraints on noncommutative spacetime from GW190814: Noncommutative gravity

 \subsection{Theory}

 Noncommutative spacetime was first proposed by W. Heisenberg to circumvent ultraviolet divergences in quantum field theories.
 However, following its initial realization~\cite{Snyder:1947nq}, the concept attracted limited interest until revolutionary advances in noncommutative geometry~\cite{connesNoncommutativeDifferentialGeometry1985,Connes:1994yd} and—most significantly—the natural emergence of quantized spacetime in string theory under specific conditions~\cite{Ardalan:1998ce,Seiberg:1999vs} (see also reviews~\cite{Douglas:2001ba,Szabo:2001kg}).
-In this work, we focus on the string-theoretic approach to noncommutative spacetime, promoting spacetime coordinates to operators satisfying\footnote{We only consider the simplest theoretical set-up where \([\hat p_\mu,\,\hat p_\mu]=0\), \([\hat x^\mu,\, \hat p_\nu]=i\delta^\mu_\nu\) and \(\theta\) invertible, but generalizations are also possible~(see~\cite{Douglas:2001ba,Szabo:2001kg} for example).}
+In this work, we focus on the string-theoretic approach to noncommutative spacetime, promoting spacetime coordinates to operators satisfying~\footnote{We only consider the simplest theoretical set-up where \([\hat p_\mu,\,\hat p_\mu]=0\), \([\hat x^\mu,\, \hat p_\nu]=i\delta^\mu_\nu\) and \(\theta\) invertible, but generalizations are also possible~(see~\cite{Douglas:2001ba,Szabo:2001kg} for example).}

-where \(\theta\) is a constant anti-symmetric matrix whose components are real \(c\)-numbers.
+where \(\theta\) is a constant antisymmetric matrix whose components are real \(c\)-numbers.
 Consequently, Eq.~\eqref{noncommutativerelation} implies an uncertainty relation \(|\Delta \hat x^i|\ge |\theta^{0i}|/2\), analogous to the quantum mechanical uncertainty principle.
 Thus, \(\theta^{\mu\nu}\) quantifies the fundamental fuzziness of spacetime.

 In general, noncommutative effects modify both the Standard Model of particle physics~(SM) and the theory of gravity.
 However, unlike the noncommutative extension of the SM, noncommutative gravity theories can be formulated through diverse approaches yielding distinct theoretical outputs---all emerging at order \(\theta^2\), though.
 The model dependence and high complexity~\cite{Chamseddine:2000si,Aschieri:2005yw,Calmet:2005qm,Aschieri:2005zs,Calmet:2006iz,Mukherjee:2006nd,Szabo:2006wx,Kobakhidze:2006kb} of these corrections make constraining spacetime fuzziness via GWs challenging, as no GW solution currently incorporates \(\theta^2\) corrections to the Hilbert-Einstein action.
 Consequently, Kobakhidze and collaborators~\cite{Kobakhidze:2016cqh} argue that---based on the observation that all noncommutative corrections to spacetime geometry begin at \(\theta^2\) order~\cite{Calmet:2006iz,Mukherjee:2006nd}---noncommutative corrections to gravity itself may be neglected.
 Only noncommutative effects on classical matter sources in GW generation need be considered.